omidarmat/onLearn/react.md

 > We can opt out of automatic batching by wrapping a state update in `ReactDOM.flushSync()`.
 This is almost never used.

-2. **Render phase:** React calls component functions and figures out how it should update the DOM, in order to reflect the latest state changes.
+2. Render phase: React calls component functions and figures out how it should update the DOM, in order to reflect the latest state changes.
 However, it will not update the DOM in this phase.
 So React's definition of render is different than what we usually refer to by using the word 'render'.
-It is important to consider that **in React, rendering is NOT updating the DOM or displaying elements on the screen.
+It is important to consider that in React, rendering is NOT updating the DOM or displaying elements on the screen.
 Rendering only happens internally inside React.
-It does not produce visual changes.** In the common sense, the meaning of the word 'render' will actually involve this and the next phase; that is the Commit phase.
+It does not produce visual changes.
+In the common sense, the meaning of the word 'render' will actually involve this and the next phase; that is the Commit phase.
 But let's see the stages that happen in this phase in detail:

 In the beginning of the render phase, React goes through the entire component tree, take all the component instances that triggered a re-render and actually render them, which means calling the corresponding component functions written in the code.
-This creates updated React elements which altogether make up the new **Virtual DOM**.
+This creates updated React elements which altogether make up the new Virtual DOM.

 > What is a Virtual DOM?
 Let's see when it was first created.
-On the initial render, React takes the entire component tree, and transform it into one big React Element, which is the React Element Tree, which is what we call the **Virtual DOM**.
+On the initial render, React takes the entire component tree, and transform it into one big React Element, which is the React Element Tree, which is what we call the Virtual DOM.
 So the Virtual DOM is a tree of all React elements created from all instances in the component tree.
 It is cheap and fast to create a tree like this, even if we need many iterations of it, because it is just a JavaScript object.

 Now if a state update happens in a component, like D, it will trigger a re-render.
 This means that React will call the component function again, and place the new React element in the new React Element Tree or the new Virtual DOM.
-It is now important to remember that **re-rendering a component will cause all of its child components to be re-rendered as well** no matter the props passed into them has changed or not.
+It is now important to remember that re-rendering a component will cause all of its child components to be re-rendered as well no matter the props passed into them has changed or not.
 So again, if the updated component returns one or more other components, those nested components will be re-rendered all the way down the component tree.
 Remember that re-rendering means that a new Virtual DOM is created.

 > If you update the highest component in the component tree, the entire application will be re-rendered.
 React uses this strategy because it does not know beforehand whether an update in a component will affect the child components or not.
 Remember that this does not mean that the entire DOM is updated.
 It is just the Virtual DOM that will be recreated, which is not a problem in small or medium-sized apps.

-The new Virtual DOM that was created after the state update, will get **Reconciled** with the **current Fiber tree** as it exists before the state update.
-The reconsiliation happens in React's reconciler, which is called **Fiber**.
-The result of the reconciliation process is an **updated fiber tree** that will be used to write to the DOM.
+The new Virtual DOM that was created after the state update, will get Reconciled with the current Fiber tree as it exists before the state update.
+The reconsiliation happens in React's reconciler, which is called Fiber.
+The result of the reconciliation process is an updated fiber tree that will be used to write to the DOM.

 > Now what is the reconciliation process?
 Let's answer some questions before that.
 Why do we even need stuff like the Virtual DOM, a reconciler, and the fiber trees? why not simply update the entire DOM whenever state changes somewhere in the app?
 The answer is easy.
 We previously mentioned that creating the Virtual DOM is cheap and fast because it is just a JavaScript object.
 However, writing to the DOM is not cheap and fast.
 It is actually relatively slow.
 It is extremely inefficient to always write the entire virtual DOM to the actual DOM each time that a render was triggered.
 Also when state is updated in the app, usually only a small part of the DOM needs to be updated, and this is what React tries to do.
 Whenever a render is triggered, React tries to be as efficient as possible by reusing as much of the existing DOM tree as possible.
 But how does React do this?
 How does it know what changed from one render to the next one?
 This is where reconciliation comes to play.
 >
 > Reconciliation is the process of deciding which DOM elements actually need to be inserted, deleted, or updated, in order to reflect the latest state changes.
 The result of this process is a list of DOM operations that are necessary to update the current DOM with the new state.
 >
 > Reconciliation is processed by a reconciler.
 We can say that the reconciler is the engine of React.
 This reconciler allows us to never touch the DOM directly.
 It tells React simply what the next snapshot of the UI should look like based on state.
-The current reconciler in React is called **Fiber**.
+The current reconciler in React is called Fiber.
 >
 > Let's now see how Fiber works.
-During the initial render of the app, Fiber takes the entire React element tree (Virtual tree), and based on it, builds yet another tree which is the **Fiber tree**.
+During the initial render of the app, Fiber takes the entire React element tree (Virtual tree), and based on it, builds yet another tree which is the Fiber tree.
 It is a special internal tree where for each component instance and DOM element in the app there is one Fiber.
 The special thing about this tree is that unlike React elements in the virtual DOM, Fibers are not recreated on every render.
 The Fiber tree is never destroyed.
 Instead, it is a mutable data structure and once it has been created during the initial render, it is mutated over and over again in future reconciliation steps.
 This makes Fibers the perfect place for keeping track of things like the current component state, props, side effects, list of used hooks, and so on.
 So the actual state and props of any component instance that we see on the screen, are internally stored inside the corresponding fiber in the Fiber tree.
 Additionally, each fiber contains a queue of works, like updating state, updating refs, running registered side effects, performing DOM updates, and so on.
 This is why a Fiber is also defined as a unit of work.
 >
 > Taking a look at the Fiber tree, you can notice that it's structure is different from the Virtual DOM.
 Instead of a normal parent-child relationship, each first child has a link to its parent, and all the other children then have a link to their previous sibling.
-This structure is called a **linked list**, and it makes it easier for React to process the work associated with each fiber.
+This structure is called a linked list, and it makes it easier for React to process the work associated with each fiber.
 Also note that both trees (Virtual DOM and Fiber tree) include not only React elements or components, but also regular DOM elements.
 So both trees are a complete representation of the entire DOM representation.
 >
-> Returning to the idea of considering each fiber a unit of work, one important characteristic of the Fiber reconciler is that **work can be performed asynchronously**.
+> Returning to the idea of considering each fiber a unit of work, one important characteristic of the Fiber reconciler is that work can be performed asynchronously.
 This means that the rendering process, which is what the reconciler does, can be split into chunks, some tasks can be prioritized, and work can be paused, reused, or thrown away.
 All this happens behind the scenes, but there are some practical uses of this asynchronous rendering.
 It enables modern concurrent features, like suspense and transitions, starting in React V18.
 It also allows the rendering process to pause and resume later so that it won't block the browser's JS engine with too long renders which can be problematic for performance in large apps.
 This is only possible because the render phase does not produce any visible output to the DOM yet.
 >
 > So now that we now what the reconciler is, and how the fiber tree works, it is time to talk about what Fiber actually does, which is the reconciliation process in action.
 Imagine a certain Virtual DOM and the corresponding Fiber tree.
 In the imaginary `App` component, there is a piece of state called `showModal` which determines whether a `Modal` window should be visible in the app or not.
 This state is currently set to `true`.
 But now we change this state to `false`.
 This triggers a re-render which will, in turn, create a new Virtual DOM where there is no sign of the `Modal` component and its children anymore.
 In this new Virtual DOM all remaining children of the `App` component are re-rendered because the `App` component itself is re-rendered due to the `showModal` state change.
 Now this new Virtual DOM needs to be reconciled with the current Fiber tree, which will then result in an updated Fiber tree, which is internally called the `workInProgress` tree.
 Whenever reconciliation needs to happen, Fiber walks through this updated tree step-by-step and analyses exactly what needs to change between the current fiber tree and the updated fiber tree based on the new Virtual DOM.
-This process of comparing elements step-by-step based on their position in the tree is called **Diffing**.
-Once this process is over, all these DOM mutations will be placed into a list called **List of Effects** which will be used in the Commit phase to actually mutate the DOM.
+This process of comparing elements step-by-step based on their position in the tree is called Diffing.
+Once this process is over, all these DOM mutations will be placed into a list called List of Effects which will be used in the Commit phase to actually mutate the DOM.

-Up until this point, React hasn't written anything to the DOM yet, but it has figured out the so-called **List of Effects**, which is actually a list of DOM updates.
+Up until this point, React hasn't written anything to the DOM yet, but it has figured out the so-called List of Effects, which is actually a list of DOM updates.

 > Diffing is based on 2 fundamental assumptions:
 >